wvanbergen/blogposts/restful_considered_harmful.md

 POST /orders/123/ship
 ```

 This is not only clearer, it also allows you to authorize and validate those transactions separately.
+Both transaction affect the data differently, and potentially the person that is allowed to administer the payment of the order may not be the same as the person shipping it.

 ## What about mass-assignment?

 So, should you protect from mass-assignment in the model or controller?
-Neither: it should be part of the transaction.
+Neither: it should be part of the **transaction**.
 The question is not so much where to put your `attr_accessible` statements, but where to put your `update_attributes` statements.
 For processes you should *never* use `update_attributes` in the controller, but the controller should call a method for a specific transaction on the process model.

 The transaction method of the model could then use `update_attributes` to update the underlying table.
 Because you really know what the update means, it becomes a lot easier to filter parameters.
 E.g.: for the pay transaction, you only allow `paid` to be set, and for the ship transaction, you only whitelist the `ship` field.
 Again, using a state machines makes following this principle almost a given, making your code more secure and bug free.